Writing is about “forcing” your idea into others

 Example 2: Strong writing

-In the writing above, we can feel the strong essence of why we propose our model and results to readers by using a contradictive word “however”.
+In the writing above, we can feel the strong essence of why we propose our model and results to readers by using the contradictive word “however”.

 Explicitly mention your contribution